unicode-org/message-format-wg/spec/registry.md

 each of which contains a numerical `value` plus a `unit` or it can be a [Number Operand](#number-operands), as long as the _option_ `unit` is provided.
-The _option_ `unit` MAY be used to override the units of an implementation-defined type, provided the units are compatible and the implementation supports conversion.

 The value of the _operand_'s `unit` SHOULD be either a string containing a valid [Unit Identifier](https://www.unicode.org/reports/tr35/tr35-general.html#unit-identifiers)